TeachBooks/teachbooks-sphinx-tippy/README.md

 Sphinx-tippy allows you to create rich hover over tips as demonstrated here: https://sphinx-tippy.readthedocs.io/en/latest/.
 This TeachBooks Tippy extension makes it plug-and-play within a TeachBook.

+The differences with Sphinx-tippy are:

+- Default inclusion of useful CSS-file.
+- Default activation of sphinx.ext.mathjax.
+- Default loading method of _defer_ changed to _None_ for supporting JavaScript.
+- Default support for [TeachBooks Sphinx Grasple](https://github.com/TeachBooks/Sphinx-Grasple-public) such that images are shown (as iframes are not loaded).

+Future differences with Sphinx-tippy are:

+- Addition of a directive _repeat_ to show content explicity.

 ## What does it do?

 You can see how the this works in the [example book](https://teachbooks.io/TeachBooks-sphinx-tippy-Example).